Dasharo/docs/docs/unified/novacustom/firmware-update.md

         This update method is for advanced users only and is not recommended for regular end users.

+        > Please make sure you that you update the BIOS firmware and the EC firmware
+        > respectively, as the laptop will power off after the EC firmware flash.

     === "NUC BOX"

         ### Manual update